apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 Allows you to override the value of a |TS| configuration variable for the current connection.
 The variables specified by ``<name>`` must be overridable.
-For details on available |TS| configuration variables, consult the documentation for :file:`records.config`.
+For details on available |TS| configuration variables, consult the documentation for :file:`records.yaml`.
 You can read more about overridable configuration variables in the developer's documentation for :ref:`ts-overridable-config`.